jim-shaw-bluenote/jim-shaw-bluenote.github.io/_posts/2024-10-08-developing-sylph.markdown

 A key component of sylph's model is a *stochastic uniformity assumption* for read sequencing, leading to Poisson statistics for sequencing.
 After thinking for a while, I knew this had to be the issue.
 However, it was not clear if this was an inherent issue with the model, or a technological artefact.

-An unwritten law in bioinformatics is that if you're not sure what's happening, you visualize it in the [IGV](https://igv.org/doc/desktop/).
-So I manually inspected read alignments, and I found way more duplicated sequences than I expected.
+An unwritten law in bioinformatics is that if you don't know what's happening, you visualize it in the [IGV](https://igv.org/doc/desktop/).
+So I manually inspected some read alignments, and I found way more duplicated sequences than I expected.
 It turned out that **PCR duplicates were messing up sylph's statistical model, violating the Poisson assumption**.
 Did you know that many Illumina sequencing runs can have > 30% of reads being PCR duplicates?
-I did not.
+Perhaps embarassingly, I did not.

 After discovering this issue, I came up with a simple locality-sensitive hashing algorithm for removing PCR duplicates.
 This seemed to work okay, but I had to rerun a few of my results.
 This led to an important update and a preprint revision; the revision was also motivated due to people being mad at me for not benchmarking against the latest version of MetaPhlAn :) (lesson learned).
 This was completed in January 2024.